Android vs. iOS

 Below is a comparison of the iOS and Android platforms based on the latest stable release for each:

 - Google is making its security measures more prominent throughout Android Oreo with Google Play Protect, which is available on all Android devices in addition to Oreo Users.
 The feature provides a heads-up when scans are happening and that apps are safe.

 - While iOS does track phone usage and analyzes your e-mails to optimize Siri’s features, Apple emphasizes that the data it gathers is stored on your device, private and for your benefit.
 With iOS 11, Apple introduced an intelligent tracking prevention feature for the Safari browser to limit the way you are tracked through ads online.

-- iOS has had native finger print scanning for some time.
-Emergency SOS is an iOS 11 feature that disables Touch ID, preventing a would-be thief or other person with malicious intent from accessing your device without entering your passcode.
+- iOS has had native fingerprint and face scanning for some time.
+Emergency SOS is an iOS feature that disables Touch ID and Face ID, preventing a would-be thief or other person with malicious intent from accessing your device.
 The feature allows quick and discreet placement of calls to emergency services.